Learning disability nurse

 Roles as a nurse leader are also available which could see you managing a ward or leading a team of nurses.
 The NHS Leadership Academy provides a number of programmes to help nurses into leadership roles at all levels of your career.

 Other opportunities might involve advisory work for the Department of Health and Social Care or the NHS.
-Some opportunities, for example, management roles or teaching and research, may mean a move away from hands-on work.
+Some opportunities, for example, management roles or teaching and research, may mean a move away from working directly with patients.

 Outside the NHS, opportunities once you've got substantial experience can be found in social services, voluntary organisations, private healthcare organisations providing community care, and in health services overseas, in both paid and voluntary capacities.